Kuchaman City: Gangaur Festival

 Gauri or Gaur stands for the Hindu goddess Parvati, the wife of Shiva.
 Gangaur celebrates marriage and is a symbol of marital happiness.

 It is celebrated in the month of Chaitra (March–April), the first month of the Hindu calendar.
 This month marks the end of winter and the arrival of spring.
 The festival is celebrated by women, who worship clay idols of "Gana" and "Gauri" in their homes.
 These idols are worshiped by girls seeking blessings from Gana and Gauri for a good husband, while married women pray for the good health and long life of their husbands.
 On the eve of the Gangaur festival, women decorate their palms and fingers with henna.

 The Gangaur festival of Kuchaman City is special in many ways.
 The historical fair of Gangaur held here is known in the entire district.
-The procession of the more than 100-year-old Gangaur statue with its royal offerings is a sight to behold.
-Carved on wood, the statue made in the sculpture of Jaipur looks new even today.
+A unique feature of Kuchaman City's festival is the procession of the over 100-year-old wooden Gangaur statue with its royal offerings.
 No change has been made in its original form, nor has any kind of color been covered.

 It is believed that by keeping the idol in a green cloth, its colors remain intact.
 The Gangaur fair is organized by the Shree Seva Samiti Society.

 In the past, the fair was organized by the royal family only.
-Gangaur fair has been organized in Kuchaman for about 125 years.
+The Gangaur fair has been organized in Kuchaman for about 125 years.
 However, a legend is often heard in Kuchaman that the idol of Gangaur of Kuchaman, belongs to the Jaipur royal family and was looted.
 The traditional procession of Gangaur starts from Kuchaman Fort which passes through the city.
 The procession is led by old palanquins, chariots, bullock carts and folk artists.

-Hariyali Amavasya

-Hariyali Amavasya (new moon day of the Sawan / Shravan month) marks the beginning of the monsoons and greenery.
-It arrives three days before the famous Hartalika Teej (Shravan Shukla Tritiya).
-People worship God Shiva for abundant rains and good agricultural season.
-Mela and fest is arranged in the Bhairav talab area of the city.

-Jal-Jhulni Ekadashi

-According to the Hindu calendar, Gyaras, or Ekadashi is basically, the 11th day of each waxing (Shukla Paksha) and waning moon (Krishna Paksha).
-This Ekadashi, known as Jal-Jhulni Gyaras, or Jal-Jhulni Ekadashi, like all other festivals, is celebrated with enthusiasm.